September 2013 Newsletter

 Boosting Your Search Engine Presence

 We've been setting up Schema for your listing on MFHC.
-This is one of those thankless, hard-labour tasks undertaken by our web developers that work behind the scenes.
-You won't notice any visible difference in your listing - but the search engines will be helping your listing to become more powerful.
+This is one of those thankless, hard-labour tasks undertaken by our web developers who work behind the scenes.
+You won't notice any visible difference in your listing, but the search engines will help it become more powerful.

 If I try to explain the technical side of Schema, I may need treatment.
 So I'll leave it to the experts and direct you to the Schema website, which explains all.
 If you're really keen, you can get your web designer to add Schema to your own site.